 I have the worst allergies.
 This time of year is the worst, so I have to take Zyrtec in the morning and night.
 I also am addicted to allergy drops for my eyes.

-It keeps my gut healthy.
+A good probiotic is essential for gut health!
 I’ve been taking this probiotic for a while now, and I really like it.
 I have taken others that were more expensive and didn’t seem to work either.

 Related Article: The best supplement for women over 50